salesforce/bazel-vscode-java/docs/troubleshoot.md

 1. Close (all of) your VSC windows
 1. `killall java` (check that `jps` only shows _Jps_ itself)
 1. `cd YOURPROJECT`
+1. `rm -rf bazel-*` removes all Bazel related temporary files of course; but this should almost never be required!
+1. `rm -rf .eclipse/` removes all files configuring this extension, this normally also isn't required, but just in case
 1. `bazel build //...` must first work, obviously (double check!)
 1. `code .`
 1. Double check that the [the extension](vscode:extension/sfdc.bazel-vscode-java) is installed **and not disabled**